Texas Safety Commission formed after El Paso shooting meets today for first time

-AUSTIN (Nexstar) — Gov. Greg Abbott’s Texas Safety Commission will hold its first meeting at the Texas State Capitol Thursday morning.
+AUSTIN (Nexstar) — Gov. Greg Abbott delivered opening remarks at the first meeting of the Texas Safety Commission at the Texas State Capitol Thursday morning.

 “The Texas Safety Commission will bring together experts and community leaders to develop an action plan to combat threats of domestic terrorism, root out extremist ideologies, and address the link between mental health challenges and gun violence in our communities,” Abbott said in a released statement earlier this week.
 “By working together, we will ensure a safe and secure future for all Texans.”